ssebs/ssebs-www/content/blog/guac-and-load-update-1.md

 - Interact with customers and complete transactions.
 - Earn money.

-It’s starting to feel like a game, but there’s still a long way to go.
+It's starting to feel like a game, but there's still a long way to go.

-## What’s next?
+## What's next?

 ### Gameplay
 I'd like to add some more features to make the game more interesting / complete.